Skip to contents

 --pcgrr_conda PCGRR_CONDA

-pcgrr conda env name (default: pcgrr)
+pcgrr conda environment name (default: pcgrr)

 Example run